 Fellows are placed at one of the training sites under the responsibility of a main supervisor, experienced in applied epidemiology (EPIET) or public health microbiology (EUPHEM).
 The supervisor must guide and closely monitor the fellow during his/her fellowship, acting as his/her mentor.
 An assigned co-supervisor will assist the main supervisor in scientific and practical issues.
 In addition to the main and the co-supervisors, a team of project supervisors shall be available to work closely with the fellow.
 For the EUPHEM fellows a dedicated epidemiology supervisor shall be assigned to support and supervise fellows with epidemiological competencies and facilitate the link between field epidemiology and public health microbiology.
 For EPIET fellows, where relevant, a microbiology supervisor should be assigned to support the fellow with microbiological content in her/his projects.
+The supervision time to be provided by the training site to the fellow should be, on average, a minimum of four (4) hours per week.

-The training site will provide individual supervision meetings for the fellow for an average of at least four hours per week during the fellowship.
-The training site will grant the fellow access to supervised field activities, to datasets and vital records in order to achieve the objectives of the training.
+The training site shall grant the fellow access to supervised field activities and datasets in order to achieve the objectives of the training.

-A team of scientific coordinators, based at ECDC and in Member States, and led by the Head of Fellowship Programme, provides guidance to fellows and assist supervisors on how to best develop the required field epidemiology and public health microbiology competencies.
+A team of scientific coordinators, based at ECDC and in Member States, and led by the Head of Fellowship Programme, shall provide guidance to fellows and assist supervisors on how to best develop the required field epidemiology and public health microbiology competencies, while promoting interdisciplinary work that equips them with tools and methods for collaborative practice.